zowe/zowe-install-packaging/containers/conformance.md

 - `/home/zowe/runtime` is a shared volume initialized by the `zowe-launch-scripts` container.
 - `/home/zowe/runtime/components/<component-id>` is a symbolic link to the `/component` directory. `<component-id>` is the `name` entry defined in `/component/manifest.(yaml|yml|json)`.
-- `/home/zowe/instance/(instance.env|zowe.yaml)` is a Zowe configuration file and MUST be mounted from a ConfigMap.
+- `/home/zowe/instance/zowe.yaml` is a Zowe configuration file and MUST be mounted from a ConfigMap.
 - `/home/zowe/instance/logs` is the logs directory of Zowe instance.
 This folder will be created automatically by `zowe-launch-scripts` container.
 - `/home/zowe/instance/tmp` is the temporary directory of Zowe instance.
 This folder will be created automatically by `zowe-launch-scripts` container.
 - `/home/zowe/instance/workspace` is the persistent volume mounted to every Zowe component container.
   * Components writing to this directory should be aware of the potential conflicts of same-time writing by multiple instances of the same component.
   * Components writing to this directory must NOT write container-specific information to this directory as it may potentially be overwritten by another container.
-- `/home/zowe/keystore/zowe-certificates.env` is optional if the user is using `instance.env`.
-If this configuration exists, it MUST be mounted from a ConfigMap.
-- Any confidential environment variables, for example, a Redis password, in `instance.env` or `zowe.yaml` must be extracted and stored as Secrets.
+- Any confidential environment variables, for example, a Redis password, in `zowe.yaml` must be extracted and stored as Secrets.
 These configurations must be imported back as environment variables.

 ### ConfigMap and Secrets

-- `instance.env` or `zowe.yaml` must be stored in a ConfigMap and be mounted under `/home/zowe/instance` directory.
+- `zowe.yaml` must be stored in a ConfigMap and be mounted under `/home/zowe/instance` directory.
-- If the user is using `instance.env`, `<keystore>/zowe-certificates.env` content must also be stored in a ConfigMap and be mounted to `/home/zowe/keystore`.
 - All certificates must be stored in Secrets.
 Those files will be mounted under the `/home/zowe/keystore` directory.
 - Secrets must be defined manually by a system administrator.
 Zowe Helm Chart and Zowe Operator do NOT define the content of Secrets.